 The most important thing right now is to keep everyone safe and healthy.
 What is the best kind of solution for that?

-One important way to keep people safe while still meeting critical talent needs is to use a virtual hiring solution.
+One important way to keep people safe while still meeting critical talent needs is to use a virtual hiring solution for healthcare providers.
 PeopleScout has a bit of an advantage here because we were a virtually based culture even prior to the COVID-19 crisis, so many of our recruiters were already working from home.
 Our virtual solution allows us to conduct digital interviews — on-demand or live — so we can continue to safely service our clients without interruption.
 We’ve been able to effectively maintain — and in some cases exceed — productivity while also minimizing the risk for our clients, candidates and internal teams.

 We’re all going through a really challenging time right now and trying to support one another.
 We’re all in this together and PeopleScout is here to support our clients, candidates, teams and prospects in any way we can.